The Ultimate Cheltenham Racehorse

 Big Bucks well and truly moved the goalposts in what people thought was possible in the art of staying hurdling.

-Such was his class and unparalleled stamina; the racing public grew to truly adore Paul Nichols’ big bay as he went about an 18-race unbeaten run that broke all post-war hurdling records.
+Such was his class and unparalleled stamina; the racing public grew to truly adore Paul Nicholls’ big bay as he went about an 18-race unbeaten run that broke all post-war hurdling records.

 Yet what was so remarkable about his winning streak was the commanding and at times arrogant nature by which he’d dismiss his rivals.